 Using the right combination of colours you can create a more interesting and attractive looking anime character.

-No matter what you are drawing it is always good to have some reference material.
-Especially if you are a beginner.
-This can be photographs but if possible it’s better to use real objects, people or animals.
+No matter what you are drawing it is always good to have some reference material, especially if you are a beginner.
+This can be photographs or real objects, people and animals.

 7. Be Patient and Don’t Give Up

-If you ever need inspiration you can always look at the work of other artists which in this case can be watching anime or looking at your favorite manga.
+If you ever need inspiration you can always look at the work of other artists which can be as easy as watching anime or looking at your favorite manga.